-Bonum Bank's credit risk exposure grew during the financial period.
-Balance sheet items exposed to credit risk totalled EUR 460,510 (340,175) thousand at the end of 2023.
-Bonum Bank's off-balance sheet credit commitments totalled EUR 171,533 (160,498) thousand, consisting mainly of unrestricted credit facilities related to card credit and the POP Banks' liquidity facilities.
+Bonum Bank's credit risk exposure decreased during the financial period.
+Balance sheet items exposed to credit risk totalled EUR 418,712 (460,508) thousand at the end of 2024.
+Bonum Bank's off-balance sheet credit commitments totalled EUR 185,172 (171,533) thousand, consisting mainly of unrestricted credit facilities related to card credit and the POP Banks' liquidity facilities.
 Bonum Bank's most significant credit risks are related to investment activities and unsecured credits.

-At the end of the financial period, Bonum Bank's investment assets totalled EUR 259,963 (163,890) thousand.
+At the end of the financial period, Bonum Bank's investment assets totalled EUR 218,689 (259,963) thousand.
 The investment asset items in the liquidity reserve include debt securities issued by governments, municipalities, credit institutions and companies.
 Some of these debt securities are accepted as collateral by the ECB.
 The credit risk related to investment activities is managed mainly by limiting the creditworthiness of investments and distributing investment assets across sectors, counterparties and instrument classes.

-The retail banking segment's loan portfolio increased by 13.4 per cent during the financial period, amounting to EUR 193,373 (170,485) thousand.
-Most of the lending was unsecured lending, which represented 59.3 per cent of the loan portfolio.
-Loans granted to private customers represented 86.3 (83.1) per cent of the loan portfolio.
+The retail banking segment's loan portfolio increased by 2.2 per cent during the financial period, amounting to EUR 197,579 (193,373) thousand.
+Most of the lending was unsecured lending, which represented 59.5 per cent of the loan portfolio.
+Loans granted to private customers represented 86.5 (86.3) per cent of the loan portfolio.

-Expected credit losses (ECL) on loans, receivables and off-balance sheet items increased by EUR 2,194 thousand during the financial period, amounting to EUR 7,094 thousand.
-Expected credit losses in IFRS stage 3 increased to EUR 4,954 (2,883) thousand.
-In 2023 final write offs were in total EUR 1,111 (-113) thousand.
-Final write offs are under active collection procedures.
+Expected credit losses (ECL) on loans, receivables and off-balance sheet items increased by EUR 914 thousand during the financial period, amounting to EUR 8,008 thousand.
+Expected credit losses in IFRS stage 3 increased to EUR 6,071 (4,954) thousand.
+In 2024 write offs were in total EUR 2,103 (1,111) thousand.
+Write offs are under active collection procedures.
+ECL bookings and write-offs increased due to increase in the total loan portfolio, but the increase was also affected by the worsened economic situation.